rehierl/node-tree-outliner/1-1-2-order-theory/1-0-order-structures.md

 <!-- ======================================================================= -->
 ## order - overview

+structures - 1

 * pre-order - almost an order, but not quite
+* partial order - may hold in-comparable elements
+* total/linear/chain order - a poset such that all pairs are comparable

+structures - 2

 * equivalence relation - a partition of a set
-* partial order - may hold in-comparable elements
+* weak order - may contain ties/equals
+* well order - total, and each subset has a least element
+* lattices - each pair has a greatest-lower and a least-upper bound
 * antichain - a subset of a poset such that all pairs are in-comparable
-* total/linear/chain order - a poset such that all pairs are comparable

 classification by

 * comparability - all/some/none incomparable
 * reflexivity/strictness - all/some/none related to themselves
 * directed/weakness/symmetry - all/some/none relationships directed

-extended orders

-* weak order - may contain ties/equals
-* well order - total, and each subset has a least element
-* lattices - each pair has a greatest-lower and a least-upper bound

 transform